 connection configuration using XML file

-Also, there could be used Kuka RSI (Robot Sensor Interface) [18] for synchronous hard real-time communication, where you should provide command updates every 12ms, or your robot will stop.
+There could be also used Kuka RSI (Robot Sensor Interface) [18] for synchronous hard real-time communication, where you should provide command updates every 12ms, or your robot will stop.

 The program for manipulator control was written in KRL.

-the structure where x, y, z is a position, a, b, c is an orientation in space; S (status) and T (Turn) are used to eliminate the ambiguity of a position (it can be achieved with different axis position).
+We used a structure where x, y, z is a position, a, b, c is an orientation in space; S (status) and T (Turn) were used to eliminate the ambiguity of a position (it can be achieved with different axis position).

-Tool and base that were calibrated are shown in Figure 9.
+Calibrated tool and base that are shown in Figure 9.
 Base’s origin is on the corner of the box, the tool’s origin is at the end of the pen.